alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-04-kafka-patterns.markdown

 ### Basic Concepts

 Apache Kafka is a high-throughput distributed pub-sub messaging system, with on-disk persistence.
 In essence, it can be viewed as a distributed immutable ordered (by time) sequence of messages.
-Each consumer has a private read-only cursor, which he can reset at any time.
+Each consumer has a private read-only cursor, which it can reset at any time.
 This way of storing messages / events makes Kafka appropriate as a distributed store for event sourcing architectural pattern.

 *Vocabulary:*